 - using appropriate topical anti-itch creams on the vulva

 - placing towel-wrapped ice packs on the vulva

-- using a topical antihistamine
+- using an appropriate topical antihistamine

 The cause of vulvar itching that gets worse at night will determine the treatment.

-If the itching is due to a yeast infection, a doctor may recommend an OTC treatment option or prescribe a stronger medication.
+If the itching is due to a yeast infection, a doctor

 If the cause of the itchiness is an allergic reaction, the doctor may prescribe an antihistamine to relieve the symptoms.